splitbrain/docker-phpfarm/README.md

 This will setup a Debian base system, install phpfarm, download and compile the different PHP versions, extensions and setup Apache.
 So, yes this will take a while.
 See the next section for a faster alternative.

+On Kernel 4.19 there seems to be a [bug](https://www.spinics.net/lists/linux-unionfs/msg06109.html).
+You need to disable the metacopy feature of the overlay filesystem to build the image. ``echo N > /sys/module/overlay/parameters/metacopy``

 Downloading the image
 ---------------------